Anne V Massey

 - For overseas customers there is a minimum charge of £100.

 Made by the hammer process of anticlastic raising, the studs are strong but light enough for everyday wear and chic enough for a dressy occasion.
-They are comfortable enough to wear all day.
-They are fresh yet sophisticated enough for wearers of any age, and would make a lovely birthday or Christmas gift.
+The silver twist earrings are comfortable enough to wear all day.
+They are fresh yet sophisticated enough for wearers of any age, and would make a lovely birthday or Mother's Day gift.

 You can keep them looking spruce with this simple method which avoids harsh chemical cleaners and protects the satin-matte finish.